GSA/Section508.gov/_pages/manage/2025-09-18-manage-policy-template.md

       </svg>
     </div>
     <div class="usa-icon-list__content">
-      <strong>Roles and Responsibilities:</strong> Contains a list of your agency's <a href="https://www.section508.gov/manage/roles/" target="_blank" class="usa-link--external">stakeholders who are responsible</a> for upholding Section 508 compliance.
+      <strong>Roles and Responsibilities:</strong> Contains a list of your agency's <a href="{{site.baseurl}}/manage/roles/">stakeholders who are responsible</a> for upholding Section 508 compliance.
 Describes the roles they play, collaboration, oversight, reporting, and guidance delivery.
     </div>
   </li>